 To help you out, AssignmentHelper, released an interesting infographic with 11 easy yet effective ways to enhance your productivity and get more things done faster than ever.

-What makes this infographic useful is that it takes evidence-based approach instead of randomly listing tips and tricks.
+What makes this infographic useful is that it takes an evidence-based approach instead of randomly listing tips and tricks.
 Scrolling through this infographic helps you learn why do certain factors affect your productivity and how you can overcome this problem.